 2 – Downward Dog Position yourself on hands and knees before pushing back, so your hips are to the sky and legs are slightly bent.
 There should also be a slight bend at the elbows.
 Relax your neck and jaw, while you peddle your feet to get a good stretch in the back of the legs.
 Take a few deep belly breaths.

 3 – Seated Twist Sitting on the ground, bend your right leg to a 45-degree angle.
 Then bring your left leg around so that the ankle is touching the right knee.
 Gently twist your upper body to left, placing the left hand firmly on the ground.
 Your right arm goes straight to the sky before bringing the arm down, so the elbow connects to the outside of the left knee.
-Close your eyes and breath deeply to maximize the cleansing effects of this pose.
+Close your eyes and breathe deeply to maximize the cleansing effects of this pose.
 Repeat on the other side.

 4 – Pigeon This asana is excellent for your hips, which always need a good stretch after long flights.
 Start by sitting in an easy cross-legged position, then bring your left leg behind you, so your knee is on the floor (you can always opt to leave your back leg bent if easier).